UWCCDL/QEEG/README.md

 ## Data Output

-The script will output a three _text_ files and a variable number of _pdf_ files.
+The script will output a four _text_ files and a variable number of _pdf_ files.
 The text files will be:

 1. The `<subject>_<session>_summary.txt` file.
 This a 2-line file that
-contains a summary of the frequency powers across all channels, plus a number of other informative data (e.g., frequency and power of the individual alpha peak at each channel) and meta-data (script version, number of epochs analyzed).
+contains a summary of the frequency powers across all channels and electrode regions, average coherence between all channel and electrode region pairings, plus a number of other informative data (e.g., frequency and power of the individual alpha peak at each channel, number of samples used in calculation of channel power) and meta-data(script version, sampling rate, window size, recording duration, band method, whole head IAF, and min number of samples to be included in power and coherence calculations).

 2. The `<subject>_<session>_spectra.txt` file.
 This is a text file with (_N_ + 1) rows and 40/_H_ columns, where _N_ is the number of
 channels in the log file and _H_ is the minimum resolution (in Hz) of the script (which is defined by the value of the _window_ parameter).
+If using the default values in the script, the frequency resolution is 0.5 Hz, and therefore there is one column in this output for each 0.5 Hz frequency step.

 3. The `<subject>_<session>_coherence.txt` file.
+Like the `_spectra.txt` file, this is a text file with one row for each “Connection” (every channel pairing, every electrode region pairing) indicating the coherence at every frequency step.

+4. `subject`_`session`_excludedchannels.txt: one row per channel excluded from any part of the analysis, the reason for exclusion (“N samples or less”, “NoPeak”, “BadSpectrum”, “Missing O1 AND O2”), and what part(s) of the analysis it from which it was excluded (“WholeHeadIAF”, “Network Power and Coherence”, “Individualized Bands”).

+Exclusions:
+N samples or less: as defined in the argument `min_samples_for_inclusion`, any channel whose spectral power calculations were based on N-defined samples or less will be excluded from the calculation of the WholeHeadIAF and Network Power and Coherence.
+The default values (75 samples of window size 2) require 2.5 minutes of artifact-free data to be included in a channel’s power calculation to be included.

+“NoPeak”: channels that do not have peaks in the alpha range that meet the peak detection criteria will be labeled as having “NoPeak” and will be excluded from the calculation of the WholeHeadIAF.
+This is to increase the signal present in the WholeHeadIAF calculation to only include channels that have a clearly-defined peak.

+“BadSpectrum”: for each subject, the average spectral power for each channel between 0-40 Hz is calculated.
+Any channel whose average power is more than 3 SD above or below the all-channel average will be excluded for having bad data from the calculation of the WholeHeadIAF and Network Power and Coherence.

+“Missing O1 AND O2”: any subject for whom a reliable peak was not detected in both electrodes O1 and O2 will be excluded from any individualized methods of calculating frequency bands.
+Posterior electrodes (O1, Oz, O2) are those in which alpha peaks are most readily detected; therefore, a subject who has no peak in those electrodes (Emotiv does not have Oz, therefore only O1 and O2 are included) will be deemed as having an unreliable peak, and will have fixed bands and fixed widths applied.

 In addition to the text files, the script will also output the following _pdf_ files: